BiteTalk Live Create Recipe

 Creamy Rotisserie Chicken Fettuccine Alfredo

-Silky butter-cream Alfredo emulsified with real Parm, warmed rotisserie chicken, and cracked black pepper—no gluey flour, no broken cheese, just glossy noodles that cling.
+Silky butter-cream Alfredo emulsified with real Parm, warmed rotisserie chicken, and cracked black pepper.
+No gluey flour, no broken cheese, just glossy noodles that cling.

-Active: 20 min
+Active Active: 20 min

-🧊 Inactive/Rest: Optional
+Rest Inactive/Rest: Optional

-Total: 30 min
+Total Total: 30 min

-🍽 Serves: 4 as a hearty dinner
+Serves Serves: 4 as a hearty dinner

-💪 Difficulty: Easy
+Skill Difficulty: Easy

 Base recipe is built for 4 servings.
 Changing this adjusts all scalable ingredients automatically.